7 in 10 admit that even their dog overeats during the holidays! - NewsBreak

 7 in 10 admit that even their dog overeats during the holidays!

 NEW YORK ( StudyFinds.org ) – Is watching your dog’s weight a potential New Year’s resolution to add to the list?
-More than seven in 10 dog owners admit their pup gets more table scraps during the holidays than any other time of the year.
+More than seven in 10 dog owners admit their pup gets more table scraps during the holidays than any other time of the year.2021 Colorado holiday guide: Christmas lights, trees and events

-In a poll of 2,002 American dog owners, 70 percent note they have to set boundaries with their guests about feeding their dog people food during holiday gatherings.
+In a poll of 2,002 American dog owners, 70% note they have to set boundaries with their guests about feeding their dog people food during holiday gatherings.
 However, there’s always one family member who can’t resist the puppy dog eyes.
-In fact, 29 percent point the finger at their mom as the most likely culprit to feed their dog under the table during dinner.
+In fact, 29% point the finger at their mom as the most likely culprit to feed their dog under the table during dinner.

-While 78 percent of respondents strictly monitor what their dog eats in order to maintain their health, nearly two-thirds (64%) deviate from their dog’s typical diet during the holiday season.
+While 78% of respondents strictly monitor what their dog eats in order to maintain their health, nearly two-thirds (64%) deviate from their dog’s typical diet during the holiday season.

 Holidays are the most wonderful time of year for dogs too

-The poll, conducted by OnePoll on behalf of ORIJEN High Protein Dog Biscuits , also reveals that health and safety is always at the forefront of pet parents’ minds.
-Four in five never forget check to make sure the table scraps are safe before feeding it to them.
+The poll, conducted by OnePoll on behalf of ORIJEN High Protein Dog Biscuits , also reveals that health and safety are always at the forefront of pet parents’ minds.
+Four in five never forget to check to make sure the table scraps are safe before feeding it to them.

 The survey also tested dog owners’ knowledge of which common holiday dishes are safe for dogs and which aren’t.
-Most respondents were clear on what scraps to avoid , with 94 percent knowing that chocolate fudge is unsafe.
+Most respondents were clear on what scraps to avoid , with 94% knowing that chocolate fudge is unsafe.

 Although the majority of the poll (53%) know white meat turkey is safe, respondents were a bit fuzzier on other safe foods.
-Only 40 percent, for example, know that green beans are generally safe for dogs to eat.
-Meanwhile, 17 percent weren’t aware of the dangers that pecan pie can pose to dogs.
+Only 40%, for example, know that green beans are generally safe for dogs to eat.
+Meanwhile, 17% weren’t aware of the dangers that pecan pie can pose to dogs.
 A quarter didn’t know that the ingredients in pumpkin pie can also have harmful effects.

 Pet’s personal chef

-Another 85 percent are likely to include their dog in holiday photos and 74 percent will give their dog presents, most frequently special treats (75%).
+Another 85% are likely to include their dog in holiday photos and 74% will give their dog presents, most frequently special treats (75%).
 Almost two-thirds (63%) of dog owners keep their four-legged family members healthy by feeding them a certain kind of food .
-In fact, 42 percent of respondents have switched their dog’s diet because they felt it was making them gain too much weight.
+In fact, 42% of respondents have switched their dog’s diet because they felt it was making them gain too much weight.

 Comments / 0